-From our exponential unit: You have a rich Uncle that gives you $5000 to invest.
+Exponential unit: You have a rich Uncle that gives you $5000 to invest.
 You have researched two different banks to see which you want to use to help you make the most money.
 Describe when it would be better to choose MK Federal Credit Union and when it would be better to choose MCB National.

-From our square root unit: Does doubling the length of the skid double the speed the driver was going?
+Square root unit: Does doubling the length of the skid double the speed the driver was going?
 Justify your response using tables, symbols, and graphs.